 A guided tour of the Castle allows visitors to savour its wealth of history and hidden secrets and to enjoy its stunning architecture, fascinating collections and magnificent 18th century interiors – from the handsome circular Library to the magnificence of The Great Hall and the gloriously charming White and Gold Drawing room which provided a most fitting lunch venue for HRH Her Majesty the Queen and the Duke of Edinburgh earlier this year.

-After a stroll around the Gardens and a guided tour of the Castle, children can enjoy a break in the superbly designed Adventure play area, dad can take a look at the amazing Lumsden Antique and Vintage Lawnmower collection while mum browses the Castle shop – and everyone can take a well-earned light lunch or afternoon tea in the Courtyard Restaurant.
+After a stroll around the Gardens and a guided tour of the Castle, children can enjoy a break in the superbly designed Adventure play area, you take a look at the amazing Lumsden Antique and Vintage Lawnmower collection and later browse the Castle Gift shop – and everyone can take a well-earned light lunch or afternoon tea in the Courtyard Restaurant.

 And, if you fancy having these magnificent gardens to yourself during the evenings, it would be well worth considering a break in one of our delightful Holiday Cottages.